- American Physical Society Sites

 - Become a Member

-The NSF Research Traineeship (NRT) program addresses known barriers in the graduate education admissions process through professional development for faculty and administration.
-As part of this project, six modules have been developed to provide relevant literature and research-based practices.
+The traditional admissions process in physics unintentionally selects against women and underrepresented minorities.
+Faculty workshops resources are available to provide relevant literature and research-based training.
 These modules engage faculty to reflect on their current practices in graduate admissions, instill motivation for change in admissions practices, and tools to aid faculty in implementing new methods of recruitment and admissions.
 All modules are drafts that are in progress.
-To provide feedback on any of the modules, please send an email to firstname.lastname@example.org.
+To provide feedback on any of the modules, please send an email to email@example.com.

 Primer: An Overview of Holistic Review